eyalabraham/docker-services-demo/README.md

 [Django web framework](https://www.djangoproject.com/), [Flask web framework](https://www.fullstackpython.com/flask.html)
 [Python REST API CRUD Example using Flask and MySQL](https://www.roytuts.com/python-rest-api-crud-example-using-flask-and-mysql/), [MySQL Server on Ubuntu](https://support.rackspace.com/how-to/installing-mysql-server-on-ubuntu/), [Designing a RESTful API with Python and Flask](https://blog.miguelgrinberg.com/post/designing-a-restful-api-with-python-and-flask), [HTTP Status Codes](https://www.restapitutorial.com/httpstatuscodes.html)

-## TODOs
-1. Replace the ```sleep()``` functions in the backend services with a function that waits for the database connection to be ready with periodic retries.
-Specifically in the database related services.
-2. Would database connection recovery be necessary if database connection is dropped after it was started properly?
-If yes, then a recovery will be necessary in exception clauses of REST endpoints.
-3. ...more...